chaseruskin/legoHDL/ROADMAP.md

 - [ ] ? #5-1. if an already existing market's .mrkt file gets changed, then move to temp dir and have its folder renamed on next legohdl call.
 Have all blocks that referenced the old market to now reference the correct market in their Block.yml?

-- [added] #3 if a user explicitly defines an architecture to use for an instance, only read that architecture, (vhdl parsing) : mux_2x1(rtl)

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)

-- [ADDED] design question: remove 'run' command and instead have a positional argument for build command? '-e'. see #9.
 - [ ] allow option to print a .log file on export so a record of graph can be kept?
 This alludes to having a -quiet flag (silences output) and then a -log flag to reroute output away from console.
 See #9.
-- [ADDED] '-all' option on graph/export to grab all project-level code. see #9.
-- [ADDED] '-no-clean' option on export ? see #9.
-- [ADDED] '-quiet' option on export ? see #9.

-- [ ] add a 'categories' section to a Block.yml? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.yml file? (will be ignored by legohdl)

-- [ADDED] add ability to search by market

 - [ ] #2. graph command but -upstream option (returns all blocks that are effected/use this block) -> to add on to this, a big end goal is the ability to make a change in a low-level design, then automatically have ability to test all designs that would update to using this improved design and if tests pass out, it can use this version, else it locks to the previous validated version